 „When the conflict between Russia and the Ukraine started, we had a big debate about energy independence,“ Annalena Baerbock, a Green Party MP in Germany, told CNBC’s Energy Future…

 My work as a politician in the Bundestag

 As a Member of Parliament, in my first term (2013-2017) I was spokesperson for climate policy of the Green Parliamentary Group.
 I focussed especially on climate, energy and European policies.
 As a member of the Committee on Economic Affairs and Energy, I worked hard on making the German Government to finally acknowledge its international responsibility as one of the largest economies in the world and to lead the German “energy transition”, the so-called “Energiewende”, to success.
 For that, phasing out of coal-fired power plants and fossil fuels plays an important role and is at the core of my efforts.

 In my second term (2017-2021), my focus is on child poverty, children day care centers and single parents as well as on energy and climate policies.
-Therefore, I am member of the Committee on Family, Senior Citizens, Women and Youth as well as deputy member of the Committee on Economic Affairs and Energy and the Committee on the Affairs of the European Union.
+Therefore, I am member of the Committee on Family, Senior Citizens, Women and Youth as well as deputy member of the Committee on Economic Affairs and Energy.

 Within the state of Brandenburg, where I live, I fight for the state government to open its eyes to the catastrophic consequences of lignite mining.
 Together with many local initiatives and dedicated citizens I fight for a ban on nighttime flying at the airports and for continuing train service in all of Brandenburg.
 Being a passionate European, I furthermore strive to contribute to closing the gap between rich and poor within Germany, within Europe and all over the world.